 My most recent research projects include a survey of Christian-Muslim encounters in the documentation of the 19th century Scottish explorer, David Livingstone.
 I also work to facilitate deeper engagement between ‘everyday’ Christians and Muslims and to develop public engagement with faith through the arts.

 International partnership development

-As international partnership facilitator, I seek cooperation with those who share the ethos of the Centre for Muslim-Christian Studies in Oxford.
+As a Fellow of the Centre for Muslim-Christian Studies in Oxford, I seek cooperation with those who share the ethos of CMCS.
 I have established links with individuals and institutions in, among others, Ghana, Kenya, Ethiopia, South Africa, the United Arab Emirates, South Korea and Indonesia.

 I am currently working with Dr. John Azumah to launch the Centre for the Advanced Study of Islam and Christianity in Accra, Ghana.

 The launch event is a conference scheduled for late 2019/early 2020, that will draw together international scholars on the theme of ‘Territory and Hospitality: Muslims and Christians learning to live together.’